jvcasillas/cv/README.md

-academic_cv
+Academic CV
 ===========

-Version controlled cv
+## Overview

+Version controlled CV using the `moderncv` LaTeX class.
+Ported to RMarkdown.

-To add:
+## To add:

 - Research
 - Presentations